adrien-glg/onnx-decomposer_aws/README.md

 ```bash
 python3 execute_workflow_sync.py
 ```
-- Asynchronously (only starts execution, does not wait for the result):
+- Asynchronously (only starts execution, does not wait for the results):
 ```bash
 python3 execute_workflow_async.py [number_of_concurrent_executions]
 ```